 - providing comfort + solace based on a shared background

-Unfortunately, mounting tuition and living expenses—in addition to the time required for homework and self-study, especially before the national registration exam—leaves little room to find paid work elsewhere.
+With mounting tuition and living expenses—in addition to the time required for homework and self-study, especially before the national registration exam—there is little room to find paid work elsewhere when studying to become an RD.

 For this reason, it’s no surprise that financial limitations may hinder aspiring dietitians from starting or completing this journey.
 However, HUM wishes to help alleviate the financial burden—as well as offer additional support—through our Diversify Dietetics collaboration.